ekberndt/TensorRT-ROS-YOLOv8/src/yolov8/README.md

 ## Overview
 A TensorRT ROS2 package for realtime instance segmentation in C++ using finetuned YOLOv8.
 This package is designed to be used with ROS2 Iron and Ubuntu 22.04.

+This packages assumes you have already finetuned a YoLOv8 model and have the ONNX model file.

+## ROS2 Messages
+### yolov8/Image
+This topic is a `sensor_msgs/Image` image and is used to visualize the output of the intance segmentation and bounding boxes in RViz2.

+### yolov8/detections
+This topic publishes a custom `yolov8_interfaces/msg/Detection` message which contains the class label, class probability, class name, segmentation mask, and bounding box for each detected object.
+Everything in this message is in the same order as the detected objects in the image.
+For example, the second element in the `labels` list corresponds to the second binary mask in the `masks` list and the second bounding box in the `bounding_boxes` list.
+- `labels` - a list of class labels (int) for each detected object
+- `probabilities` - a list of class probabilities (float range 0 - 1) for each detected object
+- `class_names` - a list of human readable class names (string) for each detected object
+- `masks` - a list of binary masks for each detected object
+    - Defined as a list of sensor_msgs/Image messages
+    - Each mask (Image) is a 2D array of 0s and 1s where 1s represent the instance of the object and 0s represent the background
+    - `Header` includes `frame_id` corresponding to the original image topic that the mask is associated with, the `height` and `width` of the mask, and the `encoding` of the image.
+- `bounding_boxes` - a list of bounding boxes for each detected object
+    - Defined as a custom message `yolov8_interfaces/msg/Yolov8BBox.msg`
+    - `top_left` - a custom message `yolov8_interfaces/msg/Point2D.msg` representing the top left corner of the bounding box as int `x` and `y` coordinates
+    - `rect_width` - the width of the bounding box as an int
+    - `rect_height` - the height of the bounding box as an int

 ## Installation
 ### Dependencies
 - Made for Ubuntu 22.04 (Untested on other Distributions)